canonical/netplan/doc/netplan-tutorial.md

 Network netplanbr0 created
 ```

-After executing the commands above you will have a usable LXD installation with a working network bridge.
+At this point you should have a usable LXD installation with a working network bridge.

 Now create a virtual machine called `netplan-lab0`: